mafux777/kintusgi-extras/README.md

 # kintusgi-extras
 pi

-This is a dashboard visualization of the squid created for tracking Kintsugi vaults and transfers utilizing Plotly's Dash package. *The Subsquid implementation used in the squid.py file can be found in the kintsugi-x branch of this repo.*
+This is a dashboard visualization of the squid created for tracking Kintsugi vaults and transfers utilizing Plotly's Dash package. *The Subsquid implementation used in the squid.py file can be found in the kintsugi-x branch of this repo along with an exploratory Jupyter Notebook for analyzing the data retrieved from the squid.*

 ## Getting Started